 An evaluation framework, developed with specialist support for the awarding of Supported bus service contracts for levy funded services, has been agreed with the UAs.
-This framework is being used by both CA and UA officers through the evaluation of tenders.
+This framework was used by both CA and UA officers through the evaluation of tenders.

-Each service will be assessed against key priorities of social need (including access to education, health, employment, and shopping) and value for money where available.
+Each service was assessed against key priorities of social need (including access to education, health, employment, and shopping) and value for money where available.
 The following steps have been followed: